 Relevant Skills and Standards

-There are tons of reading skills that you can weave into a narrative nonfiction unit, including:
+There are tons of reading skills that you can weave into a literary nonfiction unit, including:

 - summarizing the events and supporting details (and sequencing, too)